 Humiliation Conga: The months after WrestleMania XXVI to his 4 year retirement could count as this right up to his last night.
 Also might qualify as a Downer Ending.

 Irony: Batista quit because Triple H told him that nobody in Evolution would be getting anything they wanted until the Shield no longer existed.
 After he quit, Triple H invoked his Plan B, which was Seth Rollins defecting to his side, thus destroying the Shield.
 In other words, Batista quit because he was frustrated that he wouldn't get what he wanted until a seemingly-impossible goal was reached... but by leaving, he made reaching that goal possible.

 It's All About Me: His 2010 heel run was centered primarily on demanding recognition from all around him.

-Large Ham: His final heel run, to the point that he would only cut his in-ring promos after demanding that a spotlight be shone on him and only him.
+Large Ham: His 2010 heel run, to the point that he would only cut his in-ring promos after demanding that a spotlight be shone on him and only him.

 Last Name Basis: John Cena calls him Dave Batista, specifically to emphasize his lack of fear of him, but otherwise this is the case.
 Evolution stablemates are prone to calling him Dave too for more respectful reasons.

 After repeatedly failing to beat John Cena for the world title, and getting injured in a match, he quit WWE.
 But that was only on Kayfabe, because he had later stated that he didn't like the direction in which the company was going.

 He also admitted in his return interview that he actually suffered a legitimate back injury during his "I Quit" Match with John Cena, which only sped up his decision to leave.